The World's Best Nude Beaches

 St. Tropez, France

 The beaches of St. Tropez are famous for pioneering the topless sunbathing craze of the '60s, and Plage de Tahiti's no exception.
-It's also a well-known celebrity haunt, so leave the camera at the hotel and keep your eyes peeled, because you might spot somebody like Eva Green naked.
+It's also a well-known celebrity haunt, so leave the camera at the hotel and keep your eyes peeled, because you might spot somebody like Eva Green.
 You'll probably spot Gerard Depardieu, too, but hey, you take the pros with the cons.

 MORE: These are the most underrated spots on the French Riviera